Household garbage collection is conducted weekly.

 - The time of day that your garbage is picked-up is not a set time.

-- Containers must be removed within 12 hours of collection.
+- Rollcarts must be removed within 12 hours of collection.

-- Additional bags of garbage should be placed on top of your container.
+- Additional bags of garbage should be placed on top of your cart.

-- Please do not place landscape or construction materials in your container; we will not be able to collect your garbage because it can potentially damage our trucks and it must be disposed of separately at the landfill
+- Please do not place landscape or construction materials in your cart; we will not be able to collect your garbage because it can potentially damage our trucks and it must be disposed of separately at the landfill

 Proper Disposal of Prescription Drugs